-There is no evidence to support such a wild statement.
-Bigfoot is a biped, chimpanzees are quadrupeds.
-There is no fossil evidence of indigenous chimpanzees or bonobos or any of the other great apes in North America.
+Bigfoot is a biped, it walks upright as a normal course of locomotion where as chimpanzees are quadrupeds, 'knuckle-walkers'.
+There is no fossil record or other evidence for indigenous chimpanzees or bonobos or any of the other great apes in North America.

 According to forensic primate print expert J. Chilcutt in Conroe, Texas, the dermal ridges and other specific barefoot definitions consistent with sasquatch tracks are neither man nor ape.